 Other people go the opposite way, and instead of inspiring them to try extra hard to be ‘good enough’, they give up, and turn to what the author John Bradshaw (1988) calls a ‘release’:

 - or escaping (through addiction to video games, TV, films, or intellectualization)

 It can also cause depression, anxiety, particularly social anxiety, and much more.

-Subconscious inadequacy can control your whole life, and that’s why I made this website (sign up to my mailing list to learn how to overcome it!)
+Subconscious inadequacy can control your whole life, and that’s why I made this website (buy my online course to learn how to overcome it!)